Haivision/srt/docs/features/access-control.md

 ## Motivation

-One type of information that can be interchanged when a connection is being established in SRT is "Stream ID", which can be used in a caller-listener connection layout.
+One type of information that an SRT caller can share with an SRT listener during a connection negotiation is the "Stream ID".
 This is a string of maximum 512 characters set on the caller side.
 It can be retrieved at the listener side on the newly accepted socket through a socket option (see `SRTO_STREAMID` in [SRT API Socket Options](../API/API-socket-options.md)).
+**Only caller-listener connections are supported.**

 As of SRT version 1.3.3 a callback can be registered on the listener socket for an application to make decisions on incoming caller connections.
 This callback,